Drew010406/Bean-There/README.md

 # Bean There

-A mobile application made to track me and my girlfriend's dates.
+A mobile application made to save romantic dates.

 ## Getting Started